michikono/typescript-starter/README.md

 First, install new dependencies:

 1. Install [Growl](http://growl.info/downloads#growlnotify)
-2. Run `npm install growl --save-dev`
-3. Run `sudo gem install terminal-notifier`
+2. Run `sudo gem install terminal-notifier`
-4. Run `npm install supervisor -g`
-5. Run `npm run ts`

 This final step is the one that turns on the TDD process and is what you use going forward: